Round lacquered Greek broad bean box with lid

 Description

-A round glazed Greek bobble box with lid.
-Glazed in the color of Sienese yellow, in excellent condition, this is a food container (specifically Greek broad beans), built and used in Italy in the 19th century.
+Round lacquered Greek bobble box with lid.
+Lacquered in the Sienese yellow color and in excellent condition, it is a food container (specifically for Greek fava beans), built and used in Italy in the 19th century.

-Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Exclusive antique furniture and accessories can be a perfect idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese "barocco" — meaning an irregularly shaped pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
-Materials were chosen selectively to emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can see how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and bas-reliefs.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and bulky, often using brown stains, cornices, sturdy bases, and reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details